 At least 1/3 of a programme's total ECTS-points must be obtained at external tests.
-External tests must cover the important parts of the programmes, including the bachelor project.
+External tests must cover the important parts of the programmes, including the master's thesis.
 This does not, however, apply to credits that have been transferred.